 Caching AEM pages or fragments in the AEM Dispatcher is a best practice for any AEM project.
 Usually, it relies on invalidation techniques that ensure that any content changed in AEM is properly updated in the Dispatcher.
 This is a core feature of the AEM Dispatcher caching strategy.

-In addition to pure AEM managed content CIF a page can typically display commerce data that is dynamically fetched from Magento via GraphQL.
-While the page structure itself might never change, the commerce content might change, for example, if some product data ( such as name or price) changes in Magento.
+In addition to pure AEM managed content CIF a page can typically display commerce data that is dynamically fetched from Adobe Commerce via GraphQL.
+While the page structure itself might never change, the commerce content might change, for example, if some product data ( such as name or price) changes in Adobe Commerce.

 To make sure that CIF pages can be cached for a limited amount of time in the AEM Dispatcher, we hence recommend the use of Time Based Cache Invalidation (also known as TTL-based caching) when caching CIF pages in the AEM Dispatcher.
 This feature can be configured in AEM with using the extra ACS AEM Commons package.